kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   admissibility.
-Specifically, if a child group has satisfied its `minCount` minimum constraint but has pending optional pods (e.g. has scheduled 10 out of required 10 pods, but has 2 additional member pods unplaced due to cluster capacity saturation), the scheduler **will** trigger preemption at the root CPG level to clear capacity.
+Specifically, if a child group has satisfied its `minCount` minimum constraint but has pending optional pods (e.g. has scheduled 10 out of required 10 pods, but has 2 additional member pods unplaced due to cluster capacity saturation), the scheduler **will** attempt preemption at the root CPG level to release capacity.
 Conversely, if a child group failed placement simply because it is inadmissible (e.g. has only 2 active member pods out of its `minCount=5` in the cluster), the scheduler **will bypass** preemption entirely, as evicting victim pods can never resolve the child group's